Towards Fair In-Context Learning with Tabular Foundation Models: Experiments

 \section{Experiments}

-We describe the experimental setup and perform intensive experiments to answer the following research questions: Does correlation remover and group-balanced demonstration selection effectively reduce information about the sensitive attribute and improve the fairness of ICL?
-What fairness intervention provides a better fairness-accuracy tradeoff?
-And what foundation tabular (TabPFN vs TabICL) model can provide a better fairness-accuracy tradeoff?
+We describe the experimental setup and perform intensive experiments to answer the following research questions: \begin{itemize} \item (R1) Does group-balanced demonstration selection and correlation remover effectively reduce information about the sensitive attribute and improve the fairness of ICL? \item (R2) What fairness intervention provides a better fairness-utility tradeoff? \item (R3) What foundation tabular model can provide a better fairness-utility tradeoff? \end{itemize}